benekuehn/space-discovery/README.md

-# 🚀 SpaceX discovery
+# 🚀 Space discovery
-This is a project to learn GraphQL and React by using [SpaceX's public GraphQL API](https://studio.apollographql.com/public/SpaceX-pxxbxen/home?variant=current).
+This is a project to learn GraphQL and React by using [my own space-themed GraphQL endpoint](https://github.com/benekuehn/space-graphql).